Welcome to ÖTILLÖ World Series

 The islands are beautiful granite islands with small communities everywhere; the summer tradition, the ocean and the friendly smiles are ever present.
 The fishing community is still active.

-In early August it is the height of the summer season, that is why we have chosen to put on all three distances on the same day.
-There will be lots of spectators and this will be a real celebration of the Swedish summer.
+In early August it is the height of the summer season and there will be lots of spectators.
+To have all three distances on the same day makes for a perfect swimrun party.
+This a real celebration of the Swedish summer.

 Thursday, August 4th 2022